 F0-FF Pulse Output Port (PC/AT and PS/2) - Bits 0-3 of the controller's output port may be pulsed low for approximately 6 μs.
 Bits 0-3 of the command specify which bit will be pulsed.
 A "0" indicates that the bit should be pulsed; a "1" indicates that the bit should not be modified.
 FF is treated as a special case (Pulse Null Port).
+In PC/AT mode, bits P26 and P27 are not pulsed.
+In PS/2 mode, bits P26, P27, P22 and P23 are not pulsed.

 IDE Bus Interface Control

-Integrated Drive Electronics bus

-interface control signals are provided by

-the VL82C106 Combo chip.
-The timing

-and drive for these lines are consistent

-with the Conner Peripherals CP342

-Integrated Hard Disk Manual.
+Integrated Drive Electronics bus interface control signals are provided by the VL82C106 Combo chip.
+The timing and drive for these lines are consistent with the Conner Peripherals CP342 Integrated Hard Disk Manual.

-A set of signals are used for this interface when the VL82C106 Combo chip is configured to support the IDE interface via IDE\EN, bit 5 of Control Register 1 (RTC Register 51H).
+A set of signals are used for this interface when the VL82C106 Combo chip is configured to support the IDE interface via IDE_EN, bit 5 of Control Register 1 (RTC Register 6AH).